dasmerlon/Schreddit/README.md

 To run, execute `poetry run app/main.py` from the `backend` directory.

+To fill the database with dummy data, call the `fill` function from `scripts/dummy_data.py`.
+Override default values as desired.
+To clear the database, call `clear` from the same file.

 # Test
 ### Backend
 Adjust credentials for testing DB in `.env`.